Ukasz09/Grades-Manager/README.md

 ./acceptance_tests.sh <path to main app file>
 ```

-You can pass ass argument any app implementation which is comply with API mentioned in ([About](https://github.com/Ukasz09/Grades-Manager#about)) section.
+Script takes as an argument path to any app implementation, which is comply with API mentioned in ([About](https://github.com/Ukasz09/Grades-Manager#about)) section.
 Test will generate results for every tests and summary report.
 For example:

 ![acceptance_tests](/readme_images/acceptance_summary.png)